alex-ranieri/viper/README.md

 To run VIPER in GUI mode, execute the file **RunVIPER.exe**, located on the `Windows` folder, with a double-click.
 You can copy it or make a shortcut.

+* ⚠️ If a visualization glitch occurs, please restart your computer.

 * Linux

 1. Copy the `viperGUI` folder, located under the `Linux` folder, to a directory of your preference;